 During the mammogram, one breast is placed on a plate.
 Another plate presses down on the breast from above.
 The plates hold the breast still during the X-ray.
 These steps are repeated to get a view of the other breast.
 The plates are then turned to get side views of each breast.

-Most women should have their first mammogram at age 40 with subsequent exams every one or two years.
+Most women should have their first mammogram at age 40 with subsequent exams every year.
 If you have any symptoms, such as a lump or thickening that feels different from the surrounding breast tissue, or if breast cancer runs in your family, talk with your healthcare provider.
 He or she may recommend that you have mammograms earlier or more often than other women.

 A technologist performs mammograms.
 A radiologist interprets the study and sends a report to your provider.
 Here at RiverBend Medical Group, we perform mammography at our Chicopee and Springfield locations.